What is hemophilia in children. How is hemophilia inherited and modern methods of treating the disease?

 • Persistent and irreversible disability.

-• Pathologies in the work of vital organs due to their compression.
+• Pathologies in the functioning of vital organs due to their compression.

 • Amyloidosis.